marcnew2101/roku-boilerplate/README.md

 # roku-boilerplate
 A basic starting point for creating new Roku/Brightscript projects.
-This project is in no way affiliated with Roku Inc. or its subsidaries.
+This project is in no way affiliated with Roku or its subsidaries.

 ## preface
  - An understanding of the Roku language and framework is not required.
 While Roku's Brightscript language and SceneGraph framework is not as popular as other programming languages and frameworks, there are a multitude of sample files developed by the community that can be found here - https://github.com/rokudev/samples